cpajr/cpajr.github.io/_posts/2023-3-22-oxidized-with-oauth2.md

 ---
 Anyone still use RANCID (Really Awesome New Cisco Config Differ) to backup network configuration?
 In my current position, I just needed something "simple" that would capture backups of my network devices.
 RANCID provided what I needed, and allowed for the versioning to placed into Git.
 I've decided that it was probably time to replace RANCID with something a little more modern.
 Now, I know there are many off-the-shelf options that would suffice my requirements.
 However, I needed a low/no cost solution.
 I decided to return to a tool I learned of several years ago: [Oxidized](https://github.com/ytti/oxidized).

 One major issue with Oxidized is that it lacks an authentication method to protect it.
-My intent was to front Oxidized with an authentication method that would leverage company's Azure AD instance.
+My intent was to front Oxidized with an authentication method that would leverage my company's Azure AD instance.
 In my research I learned of [OAuth2 Proxy](https://github.com/oauth2-proxy/oauth2-proxy) which acts a reverse proxy to the application and forces users to autheticate again the specified provider.
 So, let's give this a shot.

 First, I want to continue my method to containerize the applications that I use.
 Thankfully for both Oxidized and OAuth2 Proxy, someone actively updates the containerized versions based on changes to their code.